Frank McGuinness: Original plays

-Frank McGuinness has explained, "My earliest writing was … song writing.
+Frank McGuinness has explained, "My earliest writing was … song lyrics.
 I would have loved to have been … Paul McCartney … Joni Mitchell".
 Desiring to write something "substantial", however, he "tossed a coin" between a play and a novel, and decided to write a play.
 The Glass God, a one-act play written by McGuinness for the company Platform Group Theatre, was premiered at the Lourdes Hall Theatre in Dublin in 1982.
 It was one of three one-act plays presented under the collective title of Shrapnel.

 McGuinness' first full-length play, The Factory Girls, also premiered in 1982, and dealt with a group of female workers facing redundancy from a small town in Donegal.
 McGuinness explained that he was inspired by "the women in my family".
 A critic has highlighted its "Wednesday to Sunday time frame", in a link to Catholic imagery which, surprisingly given its theme, indicates that this is in fact "a passion play".
 "When I wrote 'The Factory Girls'," McGuiness has explained, "I desperately wanted to bring across the audience a sense that I came from a sophisticated background, [because] I come from a background where language is very dangerous, where language is very layered."

 McGuinness' second play, Observe the Sons of Ulster Marching towards the Somme, was first staged in 1985.
 The play, about a group of Protestant soldiers in the First World War, was not primarily political in intent, but, according to the playwright, was originally inspired by "a great story".
 Observe the Sons of Ulster has been described as "a theater of ghosts", a play where "a community is figured as spectral".

 The play which followed, Innocence, dealt with the painter Caravaggio.
 It took its name from one of his paintings, The Sacrifice of Isaak, about the Biblical story of the father whose faith is tested by God's request that he kill his son.
-In the painting, a sheep watches the sacrifice about to take place, and looks appalled at human cruelty, its innocence shattered.
+In the painting, a sheep watches the sacrifice about to take place and looks appalled at human cruelty, its innocence shattered.
 McGuinness was inspired by "this innocent sheep" who, at the end of the story, will be sacrificed instead of the child.
 "Only Caravaggio would remember the sheep" in the story, McGuinness says.